 Sources of Insoluble Fiber

-Insoluble fiber is found in nuts, seeds, whole grain products, and brassica vegetables such as broccoli, cauliflower, kale, arugula, and many skins of fruits (another reason to eat the skins!).
+Insoluble fiber is found in nuts, seeds, whole grain products, and brassica vegetables such as broccoli, cauliflower, kale, arugula, and the skins of fruits (another reason to eat the skins!).

-The American dietary guidelines recommend consuming between 22-32g of fiber per day depending on the age and sex of the individual.
-The current average intake for an American adult is around 16g per day.
+The American dietary guidelines recommend consuming between 22-32 grams of fiber per day depending on the age and sex of the individual.
+The current average intake for an American adult is around 16 grams per day.

-The American Institute of Cancer Research recommends 30g per day to enjoy the full health benefits of fiber.
-To achieve this, you need to eat at least 5 portions of fruit and vegetables per day and also consume some whole grains, such as oats, brown rice, quinoa or farro or whole wheat bread or pasta, and legumes such as black, kidney, garbanzo, and lentils.
+The American Institute of Cancer Research recommends 30 grams per day to enjoy the full health benefits of fiber.
+To achieve this, you need to eat at least 5 portions of fruit and vegetables per day and also consume some whole grains, such as oats, brown rice, quinoa, farro, or whole-wheat bread or pasta, and legumes such as black beans, kidney beans, garbanzo beans, and lentils.

-If your diet consists mostly of highly processed refined foods, it’s a smart idea to make the change to include more fiber-rich foods, but it’s not a good idea to suddenly start eating 30g of fiber per day.
+If your diet consists mostly of highly processed, refined foods, it’s a smart idea to make the change to include more fiber-rich foods, but it’s not a good idea to suddenly start eating 30 grams of fiber per day.
 The body needs time to adjust to higher fiber levels and doing too much too fast can lead to bloating, gas, and constipation – effects that might make you think eating more fiber won’t agree with you.

 Easy ways to initially increase your fiber intake: switch to wholegrain cereals, bread, and pasta, plus leave the skin on fruits and vegetables like apples and potatoes, as this is where the majority of the fiber is contained.
 Allow your body to get used to these changes before increasing fiber further.